top of page

 Still a Working Farm

 We're wine producers first.
-The gîte and tastings exist because we like sharing what we do, not because we've pivoted to hospitality.
+The gîte and tastings exist because we like sharing what we do.
 During harvest, grape trucks have priority over guest cars.
-That's how it should be.
+That's how it should be

 Family Operation